OctopusDeploy/cli/README.md

 The easiest way to run the tests is to `cd integrationtest` and run `go test ./...` or `gotestsum`

-### Architecture to enable Testing of interactive mode

-While we aim for most functionality to be covered by integration tests, the question/answer flow when running in interactive mode is not amenable to integration tests.
-The test runner process would need a lot of highly complex and code parsing the CLI's stdout commands and emulating a terminal buffer.
-This is not a productive use of time.

-Rather, we architect the application so that the question/answer flows are contained within simple functions, that we can test using Unit Tests, supplying a mocked wrapper which impersonates the `Survey` library.

 ## Guidance and Example of how to create and test new commands

 Imagine that the CLI did not contain an "account create" command, and we wished to add one.